School Workshops, Guided Tours & Self Led Visits

 Animals and their babies

 Pupils meet our young animals, learn new vocabulary and carry out a stamp collecting activity in our classroom.
-This workshop is best suited to the Spring and Summer terms as we’re expecting lots of lambs in March and goat kids in April 2017.
+This workshop is best suited to the Spring and Summer terms as our goats kids and lambs are born around April time.

 Pupils discuss the plants grown on farms and their uses in food.
 We discuss plant care and growth and pupils sow seeds in a pot to take away with them to care for.